 Recommended Shipping Container Condensation Eliminator: Humidity Absorber Crystals

 In a 20ft shipping container, condensation control ‘moisture traps’ last, in most cases, between 6 and 8 weeks.
 At this point, you should just replace the crystals, at a cost of about £5.
 Such damp removal products are perfect for both domestic and self-storage containerised sites.
 We recommend customers purchase these moisture absorber traps to protect their goods when stored or housed in a shipping container.

-If you require condensation control on a larger scale, Grafo-Therm should be considered, this is a thin layer of a foam-like substance that is sprayed onto the roof of the container.
-Again, Grafo-Therm will not prevent condensation but it does prevent the water from dripping so that your goods never suffer from water damage.
+If your shipping container requires condensation control on a larger scale, Grafo-Therm should be considered.
+This is a thin layer of a foam-like substance, sprayed onto the roof of the container.
+Again, Grafo-Therm will not prevent condensation completely, but it does prevent the water from dripping so that your goods never suffer from water damage.

-To reiterate, condensation can be prevented with common sense measures, however, some stored items do encourage condensation, in these cases both moisture traps and Grafo-Therm are sustainable, sensible measures.
+To reiterate, condensation can be stopped with common sense measures.
+However, some stored items do encourage condensation.
+In these cases, both ‘moisture traps‘ and Grafo-Therm are sustainable, sensible measures.

 How Do you Stop Condensation in a Shipping Container

 Do you need condensation control for your shipping container?
 If you have found this blog useful we would love to hear from you.
 You can contact us at

 www.lioncontainers.co.uk or e-mail us at firstname.lastname@example.org.
 If you have any questions or comments, please do call us on 0333 600 6260 to speak to one of our container experts.